Personal details and your records

 If you want to see the records we have about you, the person you deal with will show you the current records they hold.
 However, if you want to see the full records, you will need to make a formal request.

 Information we keep

-If you or a member of your family have been referred to, assessed by, or are receiving a service we have provided or arranged, we keep a record of this as a case record.
+We keep a record (case record), if you or a member of your family have been referred to, assessed by, or are receiving a service we have provided or arranged.
 We may keep the case record on a computer, in paper files, or both.
-Following your assessment we will ask you, or your representative, to sign your records to confirm the details are correct and we have your permission to share the information with other professionals as necessary.
+After your assessment we will ask you, or your representative, to sign your records to confirm;

 We need to know:

 - What services you are receiving

 - Who to contact in an emergency